awesome-pentest-gadgets/wifi-pineapple-cloner-builds/README.md

 For a long time I have noticed that there are people stealing the authorship of this project that started in 2018.<br>
 Also there is people who go further and are selling the devices ready to use...<br>

-So to prevent anyone from being scammed paying for something that is public and free, I decided to make a second repo with the builds already generated.<br>
+So to prevent anyone from being scammed paying for something that is public and free, I decided to make a second repo with the builds already generated.
-Maybe some routers need a little more work as is the case of the GL-AR150 where [this script](https://github.com/xchwarze/wifi-pineapple-cloner/blob/master/fixs/nano/02-network-ar150-fix) does the magic.<br>
-The idea is to invite the community to collaborate with these extra scripts, they can be sent as pull requests from the [original project](https://github.com/xchwarze/wifi-pineapple-cloner).

 ## Issues and Pull Request